horizonltd/Alhassan_Abdulmutallib_Test/README.md

 ## SOLUTION

-The Project was handled usin python programming language
+The Project was handled using python programming language

 1. First Question was solved using simple functions (Method), using intercepter algorithms.
 2. While Question two was handled using if else statement.